Delta456/talks/intro_to_go_generics/README.md

 #

 To run the slides, [slides](https://github.com/maaslalani/slides) has to be installed.
-The code given are the examples used in the slides but don't fit the width of t he terminal.
+The code given are the examples used in the slides but don't fit the width of the terminal.

 After installing `slides` run: